mitchallen/csharp-container-101/README.md

 ## Usage

-This assumes you already have the Dev Containers installed in VSCode.
+This assumes you already have the **Dev Containers** extension installed in VSCode.

 1. Start Docker (on a Mac: `open -a Docker`)
 2. Open the project in Visual Studio Code (VS Code)